thinkahead/microshift/hack/all-in-one/README-Jetson-Nano.md

 You may either copy the microshift binary from the docker image I have created for the jetson nano or build it.

 ### Copy the Microshift binary from docker image
+If you want to build your own microshift binary for arm64 Jetson Nano, you may skip this step.
 ```
 dlinano@jetson-nano:~$ id=$(docker create docker.io/karve/microshift:arm64-jetsonnano)
 dlinano@jetson-nano:~$ docker cp $id:/usr/local/bin/microshift /usr/local/bin/microshift